 Judicial review in planning and environmental matters

-Public decisions made by administrative bodies and the lower courts may be judicially reviewed by the High Court.
-In a judicial review the court is not concerned with the merits of the decision but rather with the lawfulness of the decision-making process, that is, how the decision was made and the fairness of it.
+Public decisions made by administrative bodies and the lower courts, may be judicially reviewed by the High Court.
+In a judicial review, the court is not concerned with the merits of the decision but rather with the lawfulness of the decision-making process, for example how the decision was made and the fairness of it.

 The basic principles of public decision-making are:

 - The decision-maker must have authority to make the decision that affects you.
 If the decision-maker has the authority to make the decision, it must not go beyond the limits of its authority

 - You are entitled to fair procedures in how the decision is reached.
 This means that the decision-maker must not be biased and the decision-maker must give you a fair hearing.
 You must be given an adequate opportunity to present your case.
 You must be informed of the matter and you must be given a chance to comment on the material put forward by the other side.